hazardfn/ConSim/README.md

  **errorToTask**: Set to true if your expected result analysis is on an error that should be returned as opposed to the output.

  **lazyMatching**: Set to true if you just want to match part of the output (can be combined with command and error to task).

+ **regexMatching**: Set to true if your expected result is a regex pattern.

+NOTE Matching flows as following in the cases where lazy and regex are set to true:

+regex -> lazy -> exact

 Loading the TestLesson
 --------